 Whereas: The living wage in Winnipeg for a family of four with two parents working full time was \$14.07/hour in 2013.
-A 2017 update calculates the living wage in Winnipeg for a family of four with two parents woring full time at \$14.54/hour.
+An updated calculation of the living wage is expected in early 2017.

 Whereas: The living wage alleviates severe financial stress for families by helping to lift them out of poverty and providing a basic level of economic security.
 Research has shown that paying a living wage has concrete benefits for employers including: reduced absenteeism; increased skill, morale and productivity levels; improved customer satisfaction; and enhanced employer reputations.